Molded carpet: Backing

+Types

 People restoring classic cars will often freshen up the interior by putting in new carpet to cover new floor pans.
 When they do replace the carpet in their cars they have quite a few options in molded carpet.
 There are several websites that specialize in molded carpets.
 There are several styles of molded carpet, the most popular include 80-20 loop, cutpile and essex.
 Most cars from the 1940s to the mid-1970s used 80-20 loop carpet.
 The major exception being Cadillac which used cut pile in their cars at various times.
 After 1974 car makers used cut pile or essex carpet exclusively.
 80-20 loop which is 80% rayon 20% nylon thus the name.
-It has a texture similar to berber house carpet.
+It has a texture similar to berber carpet.
 Cut pile is what you see in modern cars.
 It looks like little strands of hair.
 Essex is a longer more plush version of cut pile carpet.
 It's softer to the touch than cut pile and 80-20 loop, but is also more expensive than the other two.

 Most of the time, the manufacturer will bond a heel pad into the carpet.
 Some cars such as the Ford Mustang Mach 1 had two heel pads from the factory.